Good Content, MAAD City

 It’s time to get REAL about content distribution.

 “I am distributing content!
 I share it on Twitter, LinkedIn and with my email list…”

 If you’re just posting content where it’s mostly read by your friends, family, colleagues and business connections, you’re not reaching your target audience.
-By strategically choosing your platforms and posting in niche channels such as subreddits, you can hit your target audience more effectively and get your content noticed.
+You can also consider video dubbing as an option to improve your content distribution by making your video more accessible and engaging for viewers who speak another language.

 Check out this video that takes a deeper look into content distribution and why you’re likely missing the mark on it:

 And once you’ve distributed a piece of content, it’s not ready to sit in the archives for the rest of time.
 Your content can be repurposed, resulting in even greater reach than that initial distribution.